 You can download that as a PDF uploaded into OneNote, edit it there or print them out.

 You can now present in Canva.
 There a several options

 The current presentation mode is where you are just showing the screen of slides.

 Presenter view - present your presentation with a view of our note.

 Present and record - create an asynchronous piece or video that you can use with your students.

 Present live - This gives students a link to join with a code.
-They can add in chat with text and emojis.
-This is a fun way to see how students are doing with the content.
-They can give a thumbs up or heart emoji that comes up on the screen.
-Students can also write their response on canva live.
+They can add in a chat with text and emojis.
+This feature is a fun way to see how students are doing with the content.
+They can give a thumbs up or heart emoji on the screen.
+Students can also write their responses on canva live.

-Magical shortcuts - 0-9 numbers provides a countdown timer, b - blur the screen, q- quiet symbol, d-drumroll, o- bubbles.
+Magical shortcuts - 0-9 numbers provide a countdown timer, b - blur the screen, q- quiet symbol, d-drumroll, o- bubbles.